QMail Tell — Group 6, Code 71

 | 50 | 1 | version | Set to 0x02. |

-| 51 | 1 | manifest_version | 1 for current manifest records.
-0 marks a legacy pre-manifest record and is accepted only for compatibility; new senders must write 1. |
+| 51 | 1 | manifest_version | 1 for ALL current manifest records, including mail stored through Object Transfer v1.
+0 marks a legacy pre-manifest record and is accepted only for compatibility; new senders must write 1.
+No other value is valid — object-stored mail needs no richer entry because the object key is derived from the tell itself (object_id = the email GUID in the routing header, generation 1, file_type from the manifest entry). |

-| 52 | 1 | file_count | For manifest v1, number of stored files including the body.
-Attachment count is file_count - 1.
-Must be ≥ 1.
+| 52 | 1 | file_count | For manifest v1, number of stored files including private meta, body, and attachments.
+Attachment count is file_count - 2 when both required entries are present.
+Must be ≥ 2 for new QMail beta records.
 Legacy v0 records write 0. |

 | 53 | 1 | file_entry_size | For manifest v1, must be 16.
 Legacy v0 records write 0. |